scateu/pybombs-mirror/README.md

  - `PYBOMBS_MIRROR_ROOT_DIR`: your working dir
  - `PYBOMBS_MIRROR_BASE_URL`: Base URL of your mirror site.

+ You can also set `DRY_RUN=true` to get a test drive without actually fetching data.

 ### Git

  All git repos are cloned with `--mirror` argument into `git/` subdirectory.